Student Guide: Making the Right Decisions

 “Life is a sum of all your choices,” mused a famous author and philosopher.
 The thought that we’re building our life one decision at a time reinforces the need to make good decisions.
-For many of us, though, the only thing we’re decisive about is avoiding decisions.
+However, for many of us, the only thing we’re consistently decisive about is avoiding decisions.

-Sometimes it’s much easier to let someone else make decisions for us, or to tell us what to do.
-When we become young adults, however, the choice is ours.
-Standing at a crossroad in life with schooling and career decisions ahead of us may seem uncomfortable, or even terrifying, but the freedom to choose our own destiny is priceless.
+While it’s much easier to let someone else make the decisions for us, or to tell us what to do, as young adults, that choice has to ultimately be made by us.
+Standing at crossroads in life with schooling and career decisions ahead of us may seem daunting, or even terrifying, but the freedom to choose our own destiny is priceless.

 After years of pouring time and energy into required schooling, you may feel you’re not up to the challenge of deciding which post-secondary course to take.
 Maybe you feel like taking a gap year.
-Or, you may be eager to jump right into the working world and start making money.
-How can you make the right decisions for you, as an individual?
-Instead of stressing about the choices that lie ahead, consider six ways you can improve your decision making.
+Or, you may be eager to jump right into the working world to start making money.
+How can you make the right decision for yourself?
+Instead of stressing about the choices that lie ahead, consider eight ways you can improve your decision making.

-It might sound like a lot of extra work, but doing research will pay off.
+It might sound like a lot of extra work, but conducting research will pay off.
 Visit open days at colleges and universities, and even at different businesses.
 Take part in campus tours, and check out career centers and libraries.
-Go online to college and university web sites to learn about the types of courses available and the length of the programs, especially if you’re anxious to begin a job as soon as possible.
+Explore college and university web sites to learn about the types of courses available and the length of the programs, especially if you’re anxious to begin a job as soon as possible.
 Some courses are streamlined and don’t take as long to complete as others.

-Spending time to promote a worthy cause or to offer assistance to disadvantaged members of society can help you see qualities or traits within yourself that you may want to continue nurturing, even when earning a living.
-Perhaps a career in healthcare, hospitality, or teaching would be a good fit for your personality.
+Spending time to support a worthy cause or to offer assistance to underprivileged members of the society can help you see qualities or traits within yourself that you may want to continue nurturing, even when earning a living.
+Perhaps, a career in healthcare, hospitality, or teaching could be a good fit for your personality.

 Don’t ignore the type of person you are.
 You can excel at whatever you choose to do as long as you are passionate about it.
 Ask yourself, “What do I really like to do?
 What am I really interested in?
 Do I get bored easily?
-Do I work better on my own or in a group?
-The answers to this kind of honest self-evaluation will help you choose a career that suits you.
+Do I work better on my own or in a group?”
+The answers to this kind of honest self-evaluation will help you choose a career that best suits your personality.

 5) Keep Your Doors Open

-If deciding on a school, a program, and a career all at once is overwhelming, consider taking courses that would allow you to work in a variety of fields or industries, such as business management.
+If deciding on a school, a program, and a career all at once is overwhelming, consider taking courses that would allow you to work in various fields or industries, such as business management.
 Look for programs with credits that are transferable should you decide to continue your education.